sourcegraph/sourcegraph-public-snapshot/cmd/enterprise-portal/README.md

 There are some services that are expected to be running by the Enterprise Portal:

-- PostgreSQL running on `localhost:5432`
-  - A database named `enterprise-portal`
+- PostgreSQL with a database named `enterprise-portal`
-  - Owned by the user `sourcegraph` with password `sourcegraph` (should already be done during the Sourcegraph setup)
 - Redis running on `localhost:6379`

 To start the Enterprise Portal, run: